multimeric/Fwrappe/README.md

 The end product will look [like this](https://multimeric.github.io/Fwrappe/example.html).

+## Specifying Width

+For the HTML format, you can optionally specify a figure width [the standard way](https://quarto.org/docs/authoring/figures.html#figure-sizing), which will determine how much text can fit around it.

+However, for the LaTeX format, it is *mandatory* to provide a width.
+This is for various technical reasons:

 ## Advanced Config

 You can also customize the extension using the `fwrappe` metadata key in your documents.